 As a UK student with care experience, you would be given priority consideration for Oxford’s UNIQ programme.
 This programme is open to students studying in their first year of further education, who are based at UK state schools or colleges.
 Students make a single application between December and January.
 It is free to take part, and gives you a fantastic chance to learn more about life as an Oxford student, and offers lots of admissions advice, so you can make a competitive application to any university.

 The University’s Open Days are another excellent way to explore Oxford, including opportunities to tour colleges, chat with current students, and learn more about the course you’re considering.
 If you are attending the Open Days and would like to speak to someone specifically about applying as a care experienced student, or are unable to attend the Open Days but would like to visit at another time, please contact firstname.lastname@example.org for further information.

-For information on other events for prospective students, online, in Oxford and around the UK, see our Increasing Access pages.
+Visit our Increasing Access pages for information on other events for prospective students, online, in Oxford and around the UK.
 Like UNIQ, many of the events listed here will offer priority consideration or additional funding for students with care experience.

 What financial support can I get?

 Support from the University of Oxford

 - As a care experienced student, you will be offered non-repayable bursary support from the University of Oxford, provided that your personal annual income is below a certain threshold.
 This support comes through the Crankstart Scholarship and the Care Experienced and Estranged Student Bursary, which will automatically be offered to all qualifying students.

 - If you choose not to take up the Crankstart Scholarship, you will be offered support through the Oxford Bursary scheme, in combination with the Care Experienced and Estranged Student Bursary.

 - The Oxford Travel Supplement offers additional non-repayable funding annually for travel home for students who live more than 80 miles from Oxford.